Mark Zbikowski: Microsoft

 Ballmer recruited Zbikowski, who joined Microsoft in 1981.
 In March 1982, he replaced Tim Paterson as development lead and manager for Microsoft's MS-DOS 2.0, a position he held through DOS 4.0.
 His first major contributions were the addition of hierarchical directory structure to DOS 2.0 and installable device drivers which later led to Plug and Play in Windows.
 From March 1985 until 1991, he was on the architecture team for OS/2, development manager for file systems and device drivers, and technical advisor to Paul Maritz.
 The breakthrough concept of Installable File System in OS/2 is attributed to him.

-Microsoft & IBM
+Microsoft and IBM

 Following the demise of the Microsoft/IBM joint development agreement, he was an architect, development manager and key contributor to Cairo, working for Jim Allchin and, later, Anthony Short.
 This led to Cairo's Object File System and content index efforts.
 In 1996, as Cairo migrated from being a standalone product to a technology source, Zbikowski worked under Lou Perazzoli on the Windows NT kernel, focusing on performance and size, before becoming architect and development manager for NT file systems in 1998.